trashiphuntsho/NFR/README.md

 **Aspects:** Third-Party Software, External APIs, Cloud Services.

 *   **Third-Party Software:** All third-party software components shall be regularly updated to their latest stable and secure versions.
 A software bill of materials (SBOM) shall be provided and maintained.
+*   ***Component Name and Version:*** Precise identification of each third-party component.
+*   ***License Type:*** The specific license under which each component is distributed (e.g., MIT, Apache 2.0, GPL, commercial).
+*   ***Purpose and Justification:*** A brief explanation of why each component is necessary and its role in the system.
+*   ***Security Vulnerability Status:*** Confirmation that each component is free from known critical or high-severity security vulnerabilities, based on a recent scan using industry-standard tools (e.g., OWASP Dependency-Check, Snyk).
+*   ***Support and Maintenance Status:*** Information on the availability of ongoing support, maintenance, and security updates for each component.
 *   **External APIs:** Reliance on external APIs shall be minimized where possible.
 For necessary external APIs, robust error handling, retry mechanisms, and fallback strategies shall be implemented.
 *   **Cloud Services:** If cloud services are utilized, they shall adhere to industry best practices for security, reliability, and data privacy.
 Cloud service provider certifications (e.g., ISO 27001, SOC 2) shall be provided.

+The procuring authority reserves the right to approve or reject the use of any third-party component based on licensing terms, security posture, support availability, or strategic considerations.
+The supplier shall be responsible for obtaining all necessary licenses and ensuring compliance with their terms.

 #### NFR-EXT-05: Service Level Agreements (SLAs)